-Since 1996 the 20/20 Trust has been tackling unmet digital needs in New Zealand, piloting new approaches, working with partners and supporters, striving to make solutions widely known and adopted, and sharing knowledge of what works and what doesn’t.
+Since 1996 the 20/20 Trust has been tackling unmet digital needs of New Zealanders, piloting new approaches, working with partners and supporters, striving to make solutions widely known and adopted, and sharing knowledge of what works and what doesn’t.

 Our current programmes

 The 20/20 Trust, with local community organisations, initiates and leads programmes that contribute to New Zealanders’ digital literacy, skills and inclusion.
 Our Manifesto for Digital Inclusion has gained widespread support.